ahmedsamehahmed55/Online-Supermarket-Ordering-System/README.md

 It uses Linked List of Item for this management called tlist.h.

 - **`Item`**
   Represents a product with properties such as ID, name, quantity, and retail price.
+It has operator Overloading for comparision between different items.

 - **`Inventory`**
   Manages all available items, including searching by ID or category, adding/removing items, and tracking stock.
 It uses Dynamic Vector called tvector.h.

+---

+## Data Structures

+- **`tlist<T>`**
+  A template-based linked list used for dynamic collections like the shopping cart.
+Supports insertion, deletion, search, and sorting.

+- **`tvector<T>`**
+  A template-based dynamic array used to store the inventory items.
+Supports indexed access, automatic resizing, and sorting of elements using advanced O(nlogn) algorithms like Merge Sort.
+It uses merge sort in loading the inventory for the first time and Insertion Sort to just insert one item, keeping it effecient for all senarios.

+- **Usage in the System**
+  - `Customer`’s shopping cart uses a `tlist<Item>`.
+  - `Inventory` uses a `tvector<Item>` to manage all products.

 ---
 ## Folder Structure
 - `src/` → C++ source files
 - `include/` → Header files